 Professional and Staff Positions

 Click on the job title below to read about the position, qualifications, and to how apply:

 Student Assistant Positions

-The Libraries are now hiring for Fall 2014.
+The Libraries are now hiring for Spring 2015.
 Click on the job title(s) below to read about the position and qualifications:

 Internships & Fellowships

-Please visit the Interships page to view past interns sharing their experiences.
+Please visit the Internships page to view past interns sharing their experiences.

 Click on a library below to view it on an interactive map:

 The Haverford College Libraries will support the educational mission of the College with an unrelenting commitment to excellence—for the institution, the students, the faculty, and the staff—through our collections, instruction, and services.